DPotoyan/Chem324/_build/python-intro.md

-Python is a high-level, dynamically typed multiparadigm programming language.
+Python is a high-level, dynamically-typed, multiparadigm programming language.

 Python code is often said to be almost like pseudocode, since it allows you to express very powerful ideas in very few lines of code while being very readable.
 A few examples without explanations are below: